-Subject to compliance with applicable laws, stock exchange regulations and the Settlement (as defined in the SHA), for so long as an Investor beneficially owns Voting Stock representing at least 5% of the outstanding shares of Common Stock (on an as-converted basis), we will take all necessary action (to the extent not prohibited by applicable law) to cause the Board to appoint (i) at least one of such Investor's designees to serve on the Compensation Committee, (ii) at least one of such Investor's designees to serve on the Nominating and Governance Committee, and (iii) at least one of such Investor's designees to serve on the Finance and Acquisitions Committee.
+Subject to compliance with applicable laws and stock exchange regulations, for so long as an Investor beneficially owns Voting Stock representing at least 5% of the outstanding shares of Common Stock (on an as-converted basis), we will take all necessary action (to the extent not prohibited by applicable law) to cause the Board to appoint (i) at least one of such Investor's designees to serve on the Compensation Committee, (ii) at least one of such Investor's designees to serve on the Finance and Acquisitions Committee.
 For so long as an Investor beneficially owns Voting Stock representing at least 5% of the outstanding shares of Common Stock (on an as-converted basis), such Investor is entitled to appoint one observer on the Board or any committee thereof.